 Reviews can have significantly more impact on bringing locals to the business.
 And thoughts from locals are also equally important to grow business.
 Positive reviews increase the trust of your customers in your industry.

 Your reviews are also closely related to your behavior toward the customers.
 How you respond to the customer’s problem, your manner of talking to your customer, and how generously you take criticism also matter.

-If your customer service and your business offer meet the customers’ expectations, that can get you a good number of reviews.
+If your customer service and business offer meet the customers’ expectations, that can get you many reviews.

 Many businesses provide similar services to yours.
 The best way to help keep your customers in your business is by giving them value.

 Only then you’ll get positive reviews that can help you save your rank in Google.

 You might have experienced that when you make a general search (not a local search) about products or services, you’ll also get a local 3-pack list and organic results in SERPs.

 Most people are using mobile to do a local search.
 That’s why Google’s local 3-pack list appears on the screen to stay relevant to the searchers.